mfrouh/arjbank/README.md

 ```

-## Get Result From trandata from Success Payment In Response Url
+## Get Result From trandata from Response Url

 ```php